Women's soccer in the United States: League system

 The success of the women's national team has not always translated into success for women's professional soccer in the United States.

 History

-Main Source:soccer Women's soccer was dated back to the 1800s in Europe.
+Women's soccer was dated back to the 1800s in Europe.
 Overcoming adversity and change led to where soccer is today for women.

 Amateur soccer: W-League and WPSL

 Originally called the United States Interregional Women's League, the USL W-League was formed in 1995 as the first national women's soccer league, providing a professional outlet for many of the top female soccer players in the country.
 It also allowed college players the opportunity to play alongside established international players.
 Starting as the Western Division of the W-League, the Women's Premier Soccer League (WPSL) broke away and formed its own league in 1997 and had its inaugural season in 1998.
 Both the W-League and the WPSL were considered the premier women's soccer leagues in the United States at the time, but eventually fell to a second-tier level upon the formation of the Women's United Soccer Association in 2000.